Mrigankkh/ASL-2-Text/README.md

 The sentence generation code can be found int he sentence_generation folder.
 It comprises of 2 python notebooks.
 The Pegasus_Tuner007 python notebook implements the fine tuned tuner007 Pegasus model.
 The Pegasus+MRPC python notebook has code for fine tuning a Pegasus model on the MRPC dataset.
 The trained model has been saved in the pegasus-fine-tuned-model-mrpc folder.
 Steps to reproduce the code are mentioned in the python notebooks.
 <h1>End to end</h1>
 To run the system end to end, run the image_classifier.py.

+<h1> Details of implementation are included in the code as comments.</h1>